urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/6-pokes.md

 In this lesson we'll look at sending and receiving one-off messages called `%poke`s.
 We'll look at the `on-poke` agent arm which handles incoming pokes.
-We'll also introduce the `on-agent` arm, and look at one kind of response it can take - a `%poke-ack`.
+We'll also introduce the `on-agent` arm, and look at the one kind of response it can take - a `%poke-ack`.

 ## Receiving a poke